Uniformed Services University of the Health Sciences

 Cost of CRNA School at Uniformed Services University Nurse Anesthesia School

-Cost of Tuition: Active duty service commitment to the military in exchange for free tuition and a full time salary for the duration of your education.
+Tuition: Active duty service commitment to the military in exchange for free tuition and a full-time salary for the duration of your education.

-Fees and expenses: books and instruments are supplied without charge or on a loan basis.
+Fees and instruments are supplied without charge or on a loan basis.